LostBeard/SpawnDev.BlazorJS/README.md

 - BlazorJSRuntime wraps the default JSRuntime adding additional functionality
 - Create new Javascript objects directly from Blazor
 - Get and set Javascript object properties as well as access methods
-- Easily pass .Net methods to Javascript using JSEventCallback, Callback.Create or Callback.CreateOne methods
+- Easily pass .Net methods to Javascript using ActionEvent, Callback.Create or Callback.CreateOne methods
 - Easily wrap your Javascript objects for direct manipulation from Blazor (No javascript required!)
   - Create a class that inherits from [JSObject](#jsobject-base-class) and define the methods, properties, events, and constructors.
 - Supports [Promise](#promise), [Union](#union) method parameters, and passing [undefined](#undefined) to Javascript